STAT540-UBC/team_treed_rats-DNA-methylation/README.md

 female treated with estradiol |	- | 3 replicates merged into 1

-**Analysis and tasks**
+**Analysis and tasks directory**
 ---------------------------------------
-Methodology and division of labour, with links to analysis and issues:
+[Methodology](https://github.com/STAT540-UBC/team_treed_rats-DNA-methylation/blob/master/Data_Analysis/methods.md) with division of labour, and links to analysis and issues:

 1. Firstly, [align WGBS reads and call methylation with bismark](https://github.com/STAT540-UBC/team_treed_rats-DNA-methylation/issues/1). (**Tony**)
 2. At the same time…